Cleft lip and palate is one of the commonest of neonatal facial anomalies. In ~80% of cases, the two features tend to occur together 6.

-It is estimated to occur with an incidence of ~ 1 in 700 to 1000 live births 1.
+It is estimated to occur with an incidence of ~1 in 700-to-1000 live births 1.
 This can increase to 4% for a sibling of a previously affected fetus and up to 10% for a sibling of two previously affected infants 9.
-There is a recognised racial predilection.
-For examples in the United States, it has one of the highest rates in terms of prevalence in American Indians (~ 4 in 1,000), followed by Asian (1.5 - 2.0 in 1,000), Caucasian (1 in 1,000) and African American (0.3 in 1,000) poplulations.
+There is a recognized racial predilection.
+For example, the United States, has one of the highest rates in terms of prevalence in American Indians (~4 in 1,000), followed by Asian (1.5-2.0 in 1,000), Caucasian (1 in 1,000) and African American (0.3 in 1,000) populations.

-The condition results during the 4th - 6th weeks of gestation from a failure of fusion of one or both of the medial nasal prominences.
+The lip forms between the 4th and 7th weeks of pregnancy.
+The roof of the mouth (palate) is formed between the 6th and 9th weeks of pregnancy.
+The condition results during the 4th to 6th weeks of gestation from a failure of fusion of one or both of the medial nasal prominences.
 These initially occur as paired medial nasal processes and failure of fusion with each other or with the maxillary processes will result in cleft lip with or without a cleft palate.
-Clefts in the anterior palate disrupt this normal line of fusion, resulting in discontinuity in the smooth, C-shape contour of the alveolar ridge at the junction between the lateral incisors and canine tooth sockets, extending posteriorly to the incisive foramen.
+Clefts in the anterior palate disrupt this normal line of fusion, resulting in the discontinuity in the smooth, C-shape contour of the alveolar ridge at the junction between the lateral incisors and canine tooth sockets, extending posteriorly to the incisive foramen.
 Much less commonly, the defect may occur between the medial and lateral incisors.

 In a bilateral cleft lip and palate, there is a pre-maxillary protrusion that is typically seen as a paranasal echogenic mass.
 The premaxillary protrusion results from instability of the facial structures during embryologic development, which produces uninhibited growth of the vomer and premaxillary bones and soft tissues.
 Although this occurs with a bilateral complete left lip and palate, it does not occur with other types of facial clefts or with cleft palate alone.